Textualize/textual/docs/guide/compound.md

 !!!
 Tip

-    The classes have very distinctive names, like `editabletext--input`, to minimise the risk of name clashing in larger applications.
+    The classes have verbose names, like `editabletext--input`, to minimise the risk of name clashing in larger applications.
-    The same applies to the class `ethidden` that is used to control whether the input or the label are being shown.
+    The same applies to the class `ethidden` that is used to control whether the input or the label is being shown and to control which button is displayed.

 ### Wiring the components together